wenchiyang/personal-page/_projects/2_Shield.markdown

 policy without imposing the assumption.
 </div>
 </center>

+We focus on probabilistic shields implemented through **probabilistic logic programs**.
+Although we are using
+the probabilistic logic programming language ProbLog to reason about safety, we could also have used alternative representations such as Bayesian networks, or other StarAI models.
+The ProbLog representation is however convenient because it allows to easily model planning domains, it is Turing equivalent and it is differentiable.

 By explicitly connecting action safety to probabilistic semantics, probabilistic shields provide a realistic and principled way to